jjlong150/ExcelToGraphviz/docs/source/README.md

 ![](../media/e76a4b42d37f2dec78adf5d235f87186.png)

-YThe image above shows the default DOT code when the `data` worksheet does not contain any content.
+The image above shows the default DOT code when the `data` worksheet does not contain any content.
 As you create a graph the source worksheet will update.

 Switch to the `data` worksheet and build a graph.
 Consider the following example: